darcys22/godbledger/README.md

 The PDF files are generated from [handlebars](https://handlebarsjs.com/) iterating over the tagged accounts.
 This is compiled into PDF using nodejs.

-templates can be viewed [here](https://github.com/darcys22/pdf-generator)
+Templates can be viewed [here](https://github.com/darcys22/pdf-generator)

 ### Database and configuration